abdul48mohammed/automated-windows-ir-artifact-collection/README.md

 - Windows OS
 - SHA-256 hashing for integrity validation

+## How to Run

+1. Ensure Python 3 is installed on Windows
+2. Open Command Prompt as Administrator
+3. Navigate to the script directory
+4. Run:

+   python <script_name>.py

+The script will create an output directory containing forensic artifacts and a hash log.

 ## Usage
 The script is executed locally on a Windows system using the command line.
 All collected artifacts are automatically organised into structured directories, and cryptographic hashes are generated for integrity verification.